roeegro/SwimFix/training/README.md

     -   Compile it by running:  `make all -j{num_cores} && make pycaffe -j{num_cores}`.
 2) Generate the training model:
 	- Go to the `training` directory
-	- Generate the Caffe ProtoTxt and shell file for training by running  `python d_setLayers.py`.
+	- Generate the Caffe ProtoTxt and shell file for training by running  `python2 d_setLayers.py`.
 We strongly recommend you to stick with the our configuration as this was the [only](#a-very-important-note-before-we-start) one that worked for us.
 In case you wish to change it, please check the [official](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train/blob/master/training/README.md) training instructions for more details.

 3) Pre-trained weights setup:
 	- Create a new directory `dataset/vgg/`